dominicstop/react-native-ios-context-menu/README.md

         // To show a custom context menu preview set `previewType` to `CUSTOM`
         previewType: 'CUSTOM',
         // To take make the preview as big as possible, set `previewSize` to
-        // STRETCH, otherwise set it to `INHERIT`
+        // STRETCH.
+By default, its set to `INHERIT`
         previewSize: 'STRETCH',
+        // The preview is transparent by default, so let's set a bg color
         backgroundColor: 'white'
       }}
       renderPreview={() => (